isakhammer/workbox/README.md

 ```

 ## Further Notes
-- If you want to really exploit this system, please study the setup of [vim_setup](https://github.com/isakhammer/workbox/tree/master/vim_setup), [common_scripts.sh](https://github.com/isakhammer/workbox/blob/master/common_scripts.sh) and the installation procedure in detail.
+- If you want to really exploit this system, please study the setup of [config](https://github.com/isakhammer/workbox/tree/master/config), [common_scripts.sh](https://github.com/isakhammer/workbox/blob/master/common_scripts.sh) and the [Dockerfile](https://github.com/isakhammer/workbox/blob/master/Dockerfile) in detail.
+Most of the configurations are symbolic links to files in `~/.config` inside the container, with some exceptions such as nvim.
-- At the moment is my [tex snippets](https://github.com/isakhammer/workbox/blob/master/vim_setup/UltiSnips/tex.snippets) taking advantage of my norwegian keyboard using letters `øæå` as aliases for very common snippets.
+- At the moment is my [tex snippets](https://github.com/isakhammer/workbox/blob/master/config/nvim/UltiSnips/tex.snippets) taking advantage of my norwegian keyboard using letters `øæå` as aliases for common math snippets.
+Feel free to customize.
 - I am working towards on making this to a multi-purpose workbox with basic packages used in scientific programming.
 - Feel free creating issues!
 I am happy to help.